-Anyone convicted of growing a small number of plants for their own benefit is likely to be given a community order, whereas anyone growing cannabis on a commercial scale is likely to be sent to prison for a number of years.
+Anyone convicted of growing a small number of plants for their own benefit is likely to be given a community order, whereas someone growing cannabis on a commercial scale is likely to be sent to prison for a number of years.

 The consequences of committing drug offences

-Anyone convicted of PWITS, drug importation of cannabis production may well face confiscation proceedings if it is felt that they have financially benefitted from their offending.
+Anyone convicted of PWITS, drug importation, or cannabis production may well face confiscation proceedings if it is felt that they have financially benefitted from their offending.

-This includes drugs such as heroin, cocaine, ecstasy and crystal meth;
+This includes drugs such as heroin, cocaine, ecstasy, and crystal meth

-Enlist our support at JFH Crime.
+Enlist our support at JFH Crime